thanasisn/SDR_trends_LAP/MDPI_submission_docx.md

 described in more details by Reno, Hansen, and Stein (2012b) and evaluated by Reno and Hansen (2016).
-We found, that Haurwitz's model, adjusted with the factor $a = 0.965$ yields one of the lowest root mean squared errors (RMSE), while the procedure, manages to characterize the majority of the data.
+We found, that Haurwitz's model, adjusted with the factor $a = 0.965$ yields one of the lowest root mean squared errors (RMSE), while the procedure manages to characterize successfully the majority of the data.
 Thus, our clear sky reference is derived by the Eq. .

 $$\text{SDR}_{\text{CSref}} = a \times \text{SDR}_{\text{Haurwitz}} = 0.965 \times 1098 \times \cos(\theta) \times \exp\left( \frac{- 0.057}{\cos(\theta)} \right)$$

-where: $\text{SDR}_{\text{CSref}}$ is the reference clear sky SDR, in
-$\text{W}\,\text{m}^{- 2}$ and $\theta$ is the solar zenith angle (SZA).
+where $\theta$ is the solar zenith angle (SZA).

 The criteria that were used to identify whether a measurement was taken under clear-sky conditions are presented below.
-A data point is flagged as "clear-sky" if all criteria are satisfied, otherwise it is considered to be "cloud-sky".
-Each criterion was applied for a running window of
-$11$ consecutive one-minute measurements, and the characterization is assigned to the central value of the window.
+A data point is flagged as "clear-sky" if all criteria are satisfied; otherwise it is considered as "cloud-sky".
+Each criterion was applied for a running window of $11$ consecutive one-minute measurements, and the characterization was assigned to the central datum of the window.
 Each parameter, was calculated both from the observations and the reference clear sky model, for each comparison.
 The allowable range of variation is defined by the model-derived value of the parameter multiplied by a factor plus an offset.
 The factors and the offsets were determined empirically, by manually inspecting each filter's performance on selected days and adjusting them accordingly during an iterative process.
-The criteria
-are:
+The criteria are listed below, together with the range of values within which the respective parameter should fall in order to raise the clear-sky flag:

 a)  Mean of the measured ${\overline{\text{SDR}}}_{i}$ (Eq. ).